 17. Choose an oversized planter

 Add interest to your front door with a new planter.
 Opt for a single oversized design for a statement look or group several together for a more eclectic effect.
 Fill with strong smelling plants such as lavender for a lovely scent every time you brush past the planter, or opt for low-maintenance ornamental grasses for year-round colour and interest.
 The minimal design of this Rodborough planter from Garden Trading would suit a contemporary front garden, and the dark colour lets the vibrant greenery of your plants really stand out.

 18. Knock up a water feature

-Add interest to a dull corner with an easy DIY water feature idea.
+Add interest to a dull corner with easy DIY water feature ideas.
 It doesn’t need to be fancy to attract wildlife.
 Fill an old galvanised trough or bucket half full with water, add some pond plants, then top with white pebbles and extra water if needed.
 You could also include a solar water pump so your feature enjoys a little water fountain when the sun’s shining.

 19. Use potted plants as house number

 Transform simple terracotta pots into a fun and welcoming house number.
 Paint on your numbers using chalk paint – get the kids involved for some family fun over the holidays.
 Keep the rest of the pot plain or go all out and cover it with colourful patterns.
 Plant the posts up generously with cheerful favourites such as daisies for a display that’ll put a smile on your face whenever you get home.

 If your front garden gets all the sun, then make the most of it with one of the best bistro sets out there so you still enjoy sunny meals alfresco.
 If privacy is an issue, put up some willow screening or trellis to create a little dining nook.
 A well-positioned potted tree would also work to make your spot feel a little more secluded.